apache/cassandra/src/java/org/apache/cassandra/db/tries/MemtableTrie.md

 ### Merging a branch using `apply`

 This is a generalization of the mutation procedure above, which applies to more complex branches, where each node may potentially need multiple updates to attach more than one child.
-The process proceeds as above; instead of keeping the backtrack information in the call stack, we use the `Node.parentLink` pointers to point to `ApplyState` objects for each node, which point to
+The process proceeds following the nodes that a cursor of the mutation trie produces and we maintain full (i.e. for all nodes in the parent chain) backtracking information in an array of integers that contains
-- `mutationNode`, the node in the mutation trie, which contains a pointer up in its `parentLink`
+- `existingNode`, the corresponding pointer in the memtable trie,
-- `existingNode`, the corresponding pointer in the memtable trie
+- `updatedNode`, the current corresponding pointer in the memtable trie, which may be different from the above if the mutation node is branching and one or more of its children have been already added,
-- `updatedNode`, the current corresponding pointer in the memtable trie, which may be different from the above if the mutation node is branching and one or more of its children have been already added
+- `transition`, the incoming edge we took to reach the node.

 When we descend, we follow the transitions in the memtable trie corresponding to the ones from an iteration over the structure of the mutation trie to obtain the `existingNode` pointers, and initialize `updatedNode` to the same.
 When the